St. Matthew's German Evangelical Lutheran Church: History

 In 1941, joint services were started in the Sunday school building for armed service personnel stationed in Charleston.
 A program of singing, entertainment, and a social hour were held each Sunday evening during the duration of World War II.
 In 1944, a Service Center Building was constructed on St. Matthew's property on Vanderhorst Street by the National Lutheran Council, a cooperative body comprising eight Lutheran church bodies in the United States, who then created the Service Commission.
 This commission served as the official military agency of the council and worked to provide spiritual ministry to service personnel.
 Also during the war, German hymnals were loaned to the German prisoner of war camp in Hampton, South Carolina.
 The church's organist and a vocal quartet presented a program of Christmas music to the prisoners, also.
 In World War II, 191 members of St. Matthew's served their country; three of whom were killed.

 In 1961, the final expansion and renovation of the parish buildings was completed, which included an auditorium and the air conditioning of the sanctuary and Sunday school building.

 St. Matthew's plays host to many cultural events throughout the year and broadcasts its Sunday 11:00 AM service live on WSCC-FM.
 Professor Stefan Engels of Leipzig, noted Germany scholar on the works of Sigfrid Karg-Elert, has performed many times on the 61 rank Austin Organ.
 Opus No. 2085 |South Carolina| |Charleston| |St. Matthew's Evan.
 Luth.| 3 55 The church is also a frequent venue for Charleston Symphony Orchestra Gospel Choir concerts.

 Church founder Gen. Johann Andreas Wagener with wife Maria Eliese Wagener.

 Hampstedt Cemetery was purchased to inter victims of the numerous yellow fever outbreaks in the nineteenth century.

 The German Fire Company headquarters was one of three worship sites for the congregation before 1842.

 The original St. Matthew's Sanctuary built in 1842.

 The dedication stone of the original sanctuary written in German.

-Bethany is St. Matthew's second and current cemetery.
-It has many examples of Victorian mortuary sculpture.

-Gates in Bethany by Christopher Werner.
-One of Charleston's highly regarded nineteenth century ironworkers.